 We use a web-based autograder to provide early feedback, and to evaluate correctness and programming practices.
-We also hand grade some assignments for programming practices and test cases.
+We also hand grade some assignments for programming practices.
 This allows us to provide better feedback than we can get from automated tools.

 Before the deadline, we allow 3 submissions a day per partnership, with the count resetting at midnight Eastern Time.
 After each submission, the autograder shows the results of the public tests released with the project.